nicholsl/reversi/webapp/Readme.txt

 For webapp assignment due 5/15/2018
 Written by Cameron Kline-Sharpe and Joshua Gerstein.

-First, be aware that our webapp uses a geolocator function without using https, so browsers will throw a warning about an unsecured server.
-We promise that our program was not written with malicious intent, and will not intentionally cause the people using it harm.
+First, be aware that our webapp needs to use geolocation, which requires https, and because of the restrictions of hosting on perlman, there was no way for us to get a "real" SSL certificate.
+We are using a self-signed certificate, which no OS or browser will trust.
+So, browsers will throw a warning about an invalid certificate, and to access our webapp one must go around that warning.
+The private key is stored directly on perlman, so anyone with access to that could decrypt your communications including gps location if you provide it, so this is obviously not secure, nor intended to be.

 This webapp provides the people who use it with the ability to search for services (restaurants, gift shops, currency exchange, etc.) which are